 Deploy the MySQL resource provider on Azure Stack Hub

-Only the resource provider is supported to create items on servers that host SQL or MySQL.
-Items created on a host server that aren't created by the resource provider might result in a mismatched state.
+Only the resource provider should create items on servers that host SQL or MySQL.
+Items created on a host server that aren't created by the resource provider are unsupported, and may result in a mismatched state.

-There are several prerequisites that need to be in place before you can deploy the Azure Stack Hub MySQL resource provider.
-To meet these requirements, complete the steps in this article on a computer that can access the privileged endpoint VM.
+There are several prerequisites that need to be in place before you can deploy the Azure Stack Hub MySQL resource provider:

 If you haven't already, register Azure Stack Hub with Azure so you can download Azure Marketplace items.

-Download the MySQL resource provider binary and then run the self-extractor to extract the contents to a temporary directory.
+Download the supported version of MySQL resource provider binary according to the version mapping table below.
+Run the self-extractor to extract the downloaded contents to a temporary directory.

 To deploy the MySQL provider on a system that doesn't have internet access, copy the mysql-connector-net-6.10.5.msi file to a local path.
 Provide the path name using the DependencyFilesLocalPath parameter.

 Prerequisite Reference Conditional DNS forwarding is set correctly.
 Azure Stack Hub datacenter integration - DNS Inbound ports for resource providers are open.
 Azure Stack Hub datacenter integration - Publish endpoints PKI certificate subject and SAN are set correctly.
 Azure Stack Hub deployment mandatory PKI prerequisitesAzure Stack Hub deployment PaaS certificate prerequisites

 In a disconnected scenario, complete the following steps to download the required PowerShell modules and register the repository manually.

 - Sign in to a computer with internet connectivity and use the following scripts to download the PowerShell modules.